Apply for funding of American Battlefield Trips for your classroom

 2. The American Battlefield Trust will review your application and respond to your field trip proposal.

 3. Go on the field trip!
-Keep your receipts, take lots of photos, and record a thank you video of your students while on the field trip!
+Keep your receipts and take lots of photos while on the field trip!
 When you come back, fill out a Field Trip Reimbursement Form.
 Email these materials to the American Battlefield Trust.
 Your reimbursement will arrive shortly thereafter.

 Please Note: All reimbursement checks will be made payable to the school or school district, and will not be made payable to individuals.